4rjun235/PID-motor-control-using-STM32f401/README.md

 ## Notes
 * CMSIS and DSP files are included inside the project
 * Include paths need to be set in STM32CubeIDE (see chip_header/README.md)
+* For live visualization, a Python script is provided in the `Test/` folder.